-During the year ended December 31, 2014, we issued 1,508,512 common shares at a price of US\$0.50 per share for gross proceeds of \$834,218 in connection with the exercise of share purchase warrants.
-In addition, we completed private placements for total gross proceeds of \$3,990,125.
+During the year ended December 31, 2015, the Company completed private placements for total gross proceeds of \$2,645,256.
+Finder's fees of \$140,960 were paid in connection with these private placements.
+During the year ended December 31, 2014, the Company issued 1,508,512 common shares at a price of US\$0.50 per share for gross proceeds of \$834,218 in connection with the exercise of share purchase warrants.
+In addition, the Company completed private placements for total gross proceeds of \$3,990,125.
 Finder's fees of \$291,215 were paid in connection with these private placements.
-During the year ended December 31, 2013, we completed private placements for total gross proceeds of \$1,133,651.
-Finder's fees of \$46,670 were paid in connection with these private placements.
 Additional working capital will be required for general and administrative expenses and to further our business plans.